Are you sick of trying to lose weight? Do you want to eat healthier and look and feel your best?

 Exercise is vital.
 The more you train, the better your results will be - this is definitely the case of what you put in you really do get out.
 We have a range of workouts on the member's page - have a look at our home workout body weight workouts and the six week workout challenge of HIIT videos and Fitball Body Conditioning.

-Training twice in one day may seem un-achievable, but maybe you could wake up that little bit earlier for a power walk or a workout.
 Try to mix up the cardio and the strengthening HIIT sessions.
 Cardio could be a power walk, a jog, a swim, a cycle but with enough intensity that it is getting the heart rate going to have an impact on your body.

 This 30 Day Reset has its own stand alone programme on our 'Trainerize' fitness app - this is a great way to be accountable to your fitness and recoard your body stats - make sure you sign up for this when carrying out the 30 day reset.
 On this app, there are a range of workouts for you to do with a calendar saying when to complete.
 Make the program your own by moving the workouts to the days that you know that you can complete them - make the time for you to complete them.
 You can also add in additional workouts from the program or activities using the + button.
 For the workouts, it would be beneficial if have weights that you can use.

 This is what it is all about!
 Using the Trainerize app, you can record your body measurements and your body weight.
 Make sure you input this on the first day of the programme - if you are not using the app, you need to take your body weight and waist, hip measurements and send them to me!